-The reactions of coordinated ligands are an extremely important area.
-In template reactions the metal coordination sphere acts as a shape former, bringing appropriate parts of ligands into close contact to allow subsequent reaction with each other or an external agent and thus minimising unfavourable entropy contributions to reaction energies.
+Reactions of ligands coordinated to metal centres are of great synthetic importance.
+One such type of reaction is the template reaction in which the metal coordination sphere acts as a shape former, bringing appropriate parts of the ligands into close contact to allow subsequent reaction with each other or with an external agent and thus minimising unfavourable entropy contributions to reaction energies.
 The natural syntheses of many metalloproteins and metalloenzymes are based on template reactions.
-In some cases the new molecule will decoordinate from the metal.
-In this instance, though, the resulting macrobicyclic species, dinosar (1,8-dinitro-3,6,10,13,16,19-hexaazabicyclo]6.6.6-eicosane) - formed from a template "capping" on three 1,2-diaminoethane (ethylenediamine, en) ligands - completely encapsulates the cobalt.
+In some cases the new molecule will decoordinate from the metal, however in this experiment the resulting macrobicyclic species, dinosar (1,8-dinitro-3,6,10,13,16,19-hexaazabicyclo-6.6.6-eicosane) - formed from a template "capping" on three 1,2-diaminoethane (ethylenediamine, en) ligands - completely encapsulates the cobalt.

 Hydrogen peroxide is a powerful oxidant and its aqueous solutions cause skin damage rapidly.
 Avoid any contact.
 Formaldehyde is toxic and carcinogenic and any solutions containing it must be handled in a fume cupboard.
-All other reagents and products - cobalt complexes, 1,2 diaminoethane, nitromethane

-- should be regarded as toxic.
-Avoid ingestion by nose, skin (or mouth).
-Wear gloves.
-Hot acetic acid and concentrated, hydrochloric acid are corrosive and noxious.
-Wear rubber gloves and operate in a fume cupboard.
+All other reagents and products (namely the cobalt complexes, 1,2 diaminoethane, and nitromethane) should be regarded as toxic.
+Avoid ingestion via nose, skin or mouth and wear gloves.
+Hot acetic acid and concentrated hydrochloric acid are corrosive and noxious.
+Wear rubber gloves and work in a fume cupboard.
 Ethanol, acetic acid and nitromethane are flammable.